Diary Major John Kevin Lloyd - 1942-1945 - Part 3

 with Nichols & tore up Charge

-Shirt.
-W Ps went to wharf &
+Sheet.
+WPs went to wharf &

 drome.
-14th body buried, English.
+14th body buried.
+English

-Arranged to share cost of marmalade
+arranged to share cost of marmite

 & eggs.
 Bird life not varied -